cxx5208/GenAI-Projects/README.md

 - **AI-Powered Screening:** Automatically screens resumes and matches candidates to job descriptions.
 - **Efficiency:** Reduces the manual effort required in the hiring process, accelerating time-to-hire.
 - **Accuracy:** Improves the quality of shortlists by leveraging AI to identify the best candidates based on job criteria.

----

-This format keeps all projects well-organized and provides detailed descriptions that should help users understand the purpose and functionality of each project without unnecessary filler.